 Georgia State University Library hosts a series of workshops and online tutorials that provide your students with research success skills that not only help them earn good grades, but can also prepare them for their careers beyond GSU.

 Workshops in our “Research Essentials” series may be taken in any order or as their own separate learning sessions.
 These sessions cover plagiarism, citations, how to evaluate sources, developing a research question and items in our collection.
 Sessions take place every week, both in the library and online.

 If students can’t make it to a workshop, video tutorials are available 24 hours a day, providing the basics of searching the catalog, using the library web site, locating a book and citing sources appropriately.

-In addition, library personnel are available for research support at our service desk on Library North 2, by email, phone or live chat.
+In addition, library personnel are available for research support at our User Services desk on Library North 1, by email, phone or live chat.